Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 ## The *R* corner: *ggplot2* an alternative to base R
 <br>

-Let's represent a categorical variable with the `ggplot2` package.
-While the `barplot()` uses a vector containing the distribution information, the `ggplot()`  function requires to create a data frame.
+Let's plot a categorical variable using the `ggplot2` package.
+While `barplot()` uses a vector containing the distribution information, the `ggplot()` function requires a data frame to be created.

 <codeblock id="02_035">
 </codeblock>